antarctica/ops-data-store/README.md

 Within this directory, open the relevant JSON [State file](#backups-state-files) and check the `meta.newest_iteration_sha1sum` property, e.g. "9e0f11af67e08e9368ff3d94445826fd2014df9b".

-Find this checksum in the `iterations` list for details including the date of the backup and it's location.
+Find this checksum in the `iterations` list for details including the date of the backup, and it's location.

 ### Migrating data from one instance to another [WIP]